 - prescription-strength cough suppressants

 - inhaler or steroids for asthma or allergies

-People should be sure to follow up with their doctor if the cough is not relieved by the prescribed medication.
+People should be sure to follow up with a doctor if the prescribed medication does not relieve the cough.

-The outlook is good for someone who experiences coughing that causes vomiting.
-In most cases, such a severe cough is a short-lived condition that will go away once the cause is treated.
+The outlook is good for a person who experiences coughing that causes vomiting.
+In most cases, such a severe cough is a short-lived condition that will go away once the person receives treatment for the cause.

 However, there are some serious conditions that may be behind a strong cough, and these will require ongoing care from a doctor.

-It is important for people to follow up with their doctor if a severe cough does not go away or improve so that they can receive the correct treatment.
+It is important for people to follow up with a doctor if a severe cough does not go away or improve so that they can receive the correct treatment.